shiphitchcock4/sample-gcr/README.md

 -------

 ## Push to GCR
 Shippable allows you to push an image to GCR after a successful build.

 To enable GCR integration for the repository for which you want to push to GCR -

 * Go to your repository page on Shippable and click on 'Integrations' on the right sidebar
 * Click on the dropdown for 'Hub' and select the Integration name you want to use.
-* On the repo page, go to 'Settings'.
+* On the repo page, go to `Settings`.
 Choose the following to push to GCR -

   * Push Build : Yes
   * Push image to : gcr.io/gcr_project_id/image_name